 - Choosing clothing that is easy to remove

 - Experimenting with different types of incontinence care products to find one that is most comfortable

-When families need trusted home and live-in care in Bristol, they turn to Live Free Home Health Care’s aging care experts.
+When families need trusted home and live-in care in Plymouth or the surrounding areas, they turn to Live Free Home Health Care’s aging care experts.
 We are trained and experienced in incontinence care, and are here to help provide recommendations as well as in-home care to assist with personal care needs, discreetly and always with the utmost respect.
-Contact us at 603-217-0149 to request a free in-home consultation and for additional information about our top-rated Bristol home care.
+Contact us at 603-217-0149 to request a free in-home consultation and for additional information about our top-rated live in care in Plymouth and the surrounding areas.
 For information on each of the communities we serve, please visit our Service Area page.